ForgeKey/ForgeKey/README.md

-# Foundry Cast Wallet UI
+# KeyForge

-A user-friendly graphical interface wrapper for the Foundry Cast Wallet CLI, designed to enhance the user experience of managing your crypto wallet.
+A menu bar app for managing Foundry Cast Wallet operations through a graphical interface.
+It provides a simple way to handle keystores and securely manage your Ethereum wallets.

 ## Features